 Probiotics are the future of sinusitis treatment.
 Research found that a probiotic (beneficial bacteria) that is lacking in those with chronic sinusitis, and which can successfully treat sinusitis is Lactobacillus sakei.

-This article [updated Feb.
-2020)] is the summary of what has been learned over the past 7 years: the best L. sakei products (such as kimchi and Lanto Sinus - which can treat even the worst recurring sinus infections, frequently within days), results of people trying various L. sakei products, and other possibilities for sinus health.
+[See June 2022 updated version of this post.]
+This article is the summary of what has been learned over the past 7 years: the best L. sakei products (such as kimchi and Lanto Sinus - which can treat even the worst recurring sinus infections, frequently within days), results of people trying various L. sakei products, and other possibilities for sinus health.

 Back in 2012, a study by Abreu et al suggested Lactobacillus sakei as a possible treatment for sinusitis.
 In the past 6 years those conclusions have been supported by the experiences of hundreds of people contacting me, and my family's experiences with L. sakei products.
 It really is the best sinusitis treatment for most people!